nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 TAS have many functions that university administrative staff will find to be useful.

 These functions include:
-1. Pinning of important applicants
+1. Pinning of important applicants.
-2. Easy edit of applicant's detail
+2. Easy edit of applicant's detail.
+For example, you typed in the wrong name.You can easily edit the wrong name to the correct one.
-3. Finding a particular applicant
+3. Finding a particular applicant.
+For example, you can find a particular applicant in a large list of over 100 applicants just by keying in the applicant's name.
 4. Filtering of applicants by a certain trait, for instance application status.
+Filtering by application status divides the list to 3 portions according to the 3 different types application status.

-These functions help to speed up the application process immensely.
+These functions will speed up the application process immensely.

 TAS is **optimised for use via a Command Line Interface (CLI)** while simultaneously having the benefits of a **Graphical User Interface
 (GUI)**.
 If you can type fast, TAS can handle your scholarship application process faster than conventional GUI apps.